 Are there any challenges that you didn’t expect?

-Who or what has been the biggest supporter or catalyst of your work?
+Who or what has been the biggest supporter of your work?

 What is the most important lesson you have learned so far?